Tina Chancey: Early life and education

-Born in Cleveland, Ohio to Communist parents, Chancey went into music at an early age, and attended Oberlin College.
-After three years at Oberlin, which had little early music in 1967-70, she moved to New York City to continue her education.
-She received her Bachelor's in Music and MA in performance from Queens College, City University of New York, her MA in Musicology from New York University, and her PhD in Musicology from the online Union Institute.
+Chancey received her Bachelor's in Music and MA in performance from Queens College, City University of New York, her MA in Musicology from New York University, and her PhD in Musicology from the online Union Institute.

 Career

-After 10 years in New York City with the Ensemble for Early Music and the New York Renaissance Band, she moved to Washington, DC and married Scott Reiss.
-She performed with the Folger Consort and started Hesperus, an early-traditional ensemble, with Scott in 1979.
-HESPERUS performed throughout the Far East, Latin America, Europe and the States, specializing in British and Spanish Colonial Music and Medieval & Appalachian Fusion.
-The group has 15 CDs and 6 DVDs to its credit.
+Chancey performed with The Folger Consort and started Hesperus, an early-traditional ensemble, with Scott Reiss in 1979.

-Chancey is a specialist on the pardessus de viole (a 5-string hybrid viol/violin played on the lap during the 18th c.), and received two grants from the National Endowment for the Arts to support solo performances on the pardessus de viole at the Kennedy Center and Weill Recital Hall at Carnegie Hall.
-She has seven pardessus recordings; solos, a duo CD with Catharina Meints, and three with Trio Pardessus.
-Chancey currently performs a variety of early music styles with HESPERUS and Sephardic music with Trio Sefardi.
-Besides performing, she produces recordings for herself and others, teaches musical skills and improvisation, writes scholarly and popular articles, and directs HESPERUS, which is currently known for its early music soundtracks to classic silent films such as The Mark of Zorro, The Hunchback of Notre Dame, Nosferatu, Häxan and The Cabinet of Dr. Caligari.
+Chancey is a specialist on the pardessus de viole (a 5-string hybrid viol/violin played on the lap during the 18th century), and received two grants from the National Endowment for the Arts to support solo performances on the pardessus de viole at the Kennedy Center and Weill Recital Hall at Carnegie Hall.

-Chancey has also performed with Ensemble Lucidarium, Ex Umbris, Ensemble Toss the Feathers and the Ensemble for Early Music.

-In addition, she has written articles for publications such as Early Music America Magazine, as a book reviewer.
+Chancey has written articles for publications such as Early Music America Magazine, as a book reviewer.

 Chancey has also been a member of the Renaissance-Rock group Blackmore's Night (featuring Ritchie Blackmore of Deep Purple and Rainbow with his partner, Candice Night).
 Her stage name with them is "Tudor Rose."